Jason-WJ96/implicit-vr-auth/README.md

 ```

 ### 🔹Reference User Group (`ref_list`)
-Define the user groups used for reference or comparison in the experiments.
+Add all the reference user groups you want to use for training and evaluation to the list below.
 ```python
 ref_list = {
     'BaseGroup': basegroup_list,